 Cholamandalam Securities Limited ("the Company") is a subsidiary of Cholamandalam Investment and Finance Company Limited ("CIFCL").
 It is a securities brokerage firm offering stock broking, depository and equity research services to retail, corporate and institutional clients and is also a distributor of financial products like mutual funds, fixed deposits and bonds.
-The Company is a member of the Bombay Stock Exchange Limited and National Stock Exchange of India Limited.
+The Company is a member of the Bombay and National Stock Exchanges.
 It is also a depository participant with National Securities Depository Limited and Central Depository Services Limited.
 The Company is also a corporate agent of IRDAI distributing Life and General Insurance products.

-The financial statements were approved for issue in accordance with a resolution of the directors on June 02, 2020.
+The financial statements were approved for issue in accordance with a resolution of the directors on May 06, 2021.